 Parts of the Quadriceps

-Another important thing to understand in regards to quadricep injury is the different types of muscles it is comprised of.
+Another important thing to understand in regards to quadriceps injury is the different types of muscles it is comprised of.
 Quadriceps are made up of four different muscles:

 - Vastus medialis: Located on the inner thighs, these muscles are responsible for knee extension.

-- Vastus intermedium: These muscles are located in the middle part of the quadricep, near the femur.
+- Vastus intermedium: These muscles are located in the middle part of the quadriceps, near the femur.
 In addition to facilitating knee extension, they also allow for maximum knee flexion.

 - Vastus lateralis: Located on the outer thigh, these muscles are the largest and strongest among the quadriceps.
 It is also responsible for knee extension.